What makes for the best savings account or money market account?

 This is another relatively small bank with a good chance to grow through a combination of competitive rates and online banking.
 SFGI Direct offered an average rate of 1.060 percent for its savings account over the past year to place second overall.
 To earn this high rate, customers need to have a balance of just $1.
 Like many of the online savings account options on the list, the bank does not charge monthly maintenance fees.

-This entry into retail banking from Goldman Sachs offered a 1.050 annual percentage rate (APY) in each of the four quarters of last year, good enough to earn it a tie for third.
+This entry into retail banking offered a 1.050 annual percentage rate (APY) in each of the four quarters of last year, good enough to earn Goldman Sachs Bank USA a tie for third.
 Its Online Savings account does not require a minimum to open and there are no transaction fees.
-GS Bank has a minimum of $1 to earn its advertised APY.
+Goldman Sachs Bank USA has a minimum of $1 to earn its advertised APY.
+[Goldman Sachs Bank USA is a MoneyRates.com advertiser.]

 3. Synchrony Bank (tie)

-Like GS Bank, Synchrony offered a savings account rate of 1.050 percent in each of the last four quarters, so it too meets the test of combining consistency with competitiveness.
+Like Goldman Sachs Bank USA, Synchrony offered a savings account rate of 1.050 percent in each of the last four quarters, so it too meets the test of combining consistency with competitiveness.
 In fact, Synchrony Bank led this overall ranking a year ago, so it has been delivering solid results for an extended period.

 Synchrony's high yield savings account has no minimum balance to earn the stated APY and the bank offers a rewards program for its online bank accounts.